How to Disable Bluetooth on Windows using Intune

 Additional Bluetooth settings on Intune admin center

-Please find more details about each setting in the below table:
+Please find more details about each setting in the table below:

 Bluetooth Setting NameDescription